 Is that clear or what, brethren?
 "I will cause you."
 If you look in modern translations they will say, "I will make you do it," or "I will move you to do it to walk in my statutes, and you shall keep my judgments, and do them."

 Let us go back to the New Testament to Romans 4:16-24.
-Once you have this concept in mind you begin to understand why Paul wrote what he did, and that he was drawing, as it were, this concept of grace and salvation and works out of the Old Testament and combining it together with the teaching of Jesus Christ, and what we get out of it is the New Testament.
+Once you have this concept in mind, you begin to understand why Paul wrote what he did.
+He was drawing, as it were, this concept of grace and salvation and works out of the Old Testament and combining it together with the teaching of Jesus Christ, and what we get out of it is the New Testament.